ggroenendale/OmniProvisioner/roles/arch_desktop/README.md

 #### Archiso install

-To begin with we need to be working within the Arch iso.
+To begin with we need to be working within an Arch iso live environment.
+So we will boot into the Arch linux live environment from Ventoy.
+We then need to make sure the archiso package is installed.
+A fresh arch iso should include this package, however we can also install it with pacman:

 ```bash
 sudo pacman -S archiso
 ```

+We are going to create an iso that on install runs the archinstall module with our python file configuration.
+We can copy the `releng` configuration from `archiso` directory

-#### Python 3.12
+#### Python 3.13

 The Arch Linux ISO version that I am currently working with is `2025.03.01` and this comes with Python 3.13.2 so this should work out of the box for our script.